gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 - The location and timing of this change point can help identify when the data behavior shifted significantly.
 - The Page-Hinkley method is capable of quickly detecting abrupt changes in a time series.
 It's advantageous for scenarios where immediate action is needed based on detecting sudden shifts.
 However, like any statistical method, it has limitations, such as sensitivity to parameter choices and its reliance on a fixed reference value.

+Scikit Multiflow offers a function that can easily extract the Page Hinkley values.
+For more information, click this [link](https://scikit-multiflow.readthedocs.io/en/stable/api/generated/skmultiflow.drift_detection.PageHinkley.html).

 ## Kolmogorov-Smirnov (K-S) Test
 The K-S test is a nonparametric test that compares the cumulative distributions of two data sets, in this case, the training data and the post-training data.
 To evaluate, the expected frequencies for each cell under the assumption of independence (i.e., if there is no association between the variables).